 Texas is a "Modified Comparative Fault" State

 This means that when you are in a car wreck, the fault is divided between all parties involved.
 It ensures that drivers pay for their share of responsibility in accidents that they are involved in.
 For example, if you were found 20% at fault but the other driver is 80% at fault, you receive 20% less than what your settlement is worth.
 However, Texas observes a rule commonly known as the "50% bar".
 If your part in the accident is determined to be less than 50%, you are entitled to claim compensation for damages.
 When it exceeds 50%, your award drops automatically to zero, meaning you cannot collect anything.

-If you were injured, you have several options available to you to obtain compensation for your damages.
+If you were injured, you have several options available to try to obtain compensation for your damages.
 You can file a claim with your insurance company, known as a first party claim.
-You can file a claim with the at-fault driver's insurance, known as a third-party claim.
+You can file a claim with the at-fault driver’s insurance, known as a third-party claim.
 You can, in the case of injury only, also pursue a lawsuit against the party responsible for your pain and suffering.
-The time limit (known as the statute of limitations) to file a lawsuit is two years, but it is always in your best interest to act quickly-the clock begins ticking from the moment a claim is established, and settlements take time to reach.
-That's why you need a legal team on your side that's committed to your right to justice.
+The time limit (known as the statute of limitations) to file a lawsuit is two years, but it is in your best interest to act quickly—the clock begins ticking from the moment a claim is established, and settlements take time to reach.
+That’s why you deserve a legal team on your side committed to your right to justice.

 Insurance requirements in Texas:

-Having auto insurance is required by Texas law, and all drivers must be able to present physical evidence of their insurance if asked.
-Failing to do so can result in hefty fines or worse penalties, especially if you're involved in an accident.
+Having auto insurance is required by Texas law, and drivers must be able to present physical evidence of their insurance if asked.
+Failing to do so can result in hefty fines or worse penalties, especially if you’re involved in an accident.
 The minimum requirements for liability insurance in Texas are as follows: